 Unlocking and operating the front doorknob with a traditional key isn’t always an easy feat.
 When you’re bringing in groceries or carrying large items, it can be downright infuriating to try to get the key in the lock, the lock turned, and the door opened while balancing your load in one arm.
-Aside from this irritation, trying to unlock a door with an old or corroded lock or even trying to get in the house at night can be a struggle.
+Aside from this irritation, trying to unlock a door with an old or corroded lock, or even trying to get in the house at night when visibility is low, can be a struggle.

 Pro: Reliable in all conditions